ThePageGuy/landing_page/README.md

 # Landing Page

-A Small Landing Page got a Trombone Building Company
+A Small Landing Page for a Trombone Building Company

 ## Screenshots